core-infra-svcs/terraform-provider-meraki/README.md

-# Terraform Provider Scaffolding (Terraform Plugin Framework)
+# Meraki Terraform Provider (Terraform Plugin Framework)

 _This template repository is built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework).
 The template repository built on the [Terraform Plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk) can be found at [terraform-provider-scaffolding](https://github.com/hashicorp/terraform-provider-scaffolding).
 See [Which SDK Should I Use?](https://www.terraform.io/docs/plugin/which-sdk.html) in the Terraform documentation for additional information._